Thursday, 11 December 2008

 Getting permission to work legally is difficult, however, this is Latin America, so laws tend to be shades of grey rather than black and white.
 Some options are getting a permission to sign a contract visa, see Permission to Sign a Contract Visa for more info.
 Have your work get you a work visa: schools and universities are more likely to get you a work visa than institutes.
 Or if you’re married to a Peruvian and get a llamado de familia / marriage visa, you can work legally.

-There might be other visa options for you that let you work legally, such as student, independent, artist, immigrant visa, and religious, so see DIGEMIN for more info.
-Or simply work under the table and border hop.
-If you’re only planning on staying for a short time, it might be the best option for you.
+There might be other visa options for you that let you work legally, such as student, independent worker, artist, immigrant visa, and religious.
+Here's the general foreigner information from Migraciones.
+You could also work under the table and border hop.
+Keep in mind that this is illegal.

 Job Placement